Is There a Lesser of Two Evils?

 The lesser-of-two-evils name does not, however, accurately reflect what the voter does in making such a voting choice.
-We can see this by looking at Catholic teaching about the elements of every morally good act (Catechism 1750-1761): the object (what is done), the intention (why it is done) and the circumstances (the when, where and how it is done).
+We can see this by looking at Catholic teaching about the elements of every morally good act (Catechism 1750-1761): the object (what is done), the intention (why it is done) and the circumstances (the when, where, how it is done).

 The first of these is the object of the will: To what is the will directed in the choice being made?
 This object must always be good or the act is immoral at its root.
 What would be the object in voting for an imperfect candidate?
 It would be to limit the evil that a more extreme candidate would do.

 St. Thomas Aquinas enunciated this principle in the Summa Theologiae, where he noted that the object of the will’s choice is the possible good, not the impossible good (ST I-II q13, a5).
-Applying this principle, Pope St. John Paul II taught in Evangelium Vitae (73) that it is legitimate for a legislator to vote for a more restrictive law regarding abortion over a less restrictive law.
-He wrote: “This does not in fact represent an illicit cooperation with an unjust law, but rather a legitimate and proper attempt to limit its evil aspects, in order to prevent worse legislation from being adopted.”
+Applying this principle, Blessed Pope John Paul II taught in Evangelium Vitae (73) that it is legitimate for a legislator to vote for a more restrictive law regarding abortion over a less restrictive law.
+He wrote: "This does not in fact represent an illicit cooperation with an unjust law, but rather a legitimate and proper attempt to limit its evil aspects, in order to prevent worse legislation from being adopted."

 This was not a new teaching by John Paul or applicable solely to legislators, but the application of long-standing principles of moral theology.